eclipse-symphony/symphony/docs/samples/configuration/README.md

-# Configuration Management Documentation
+# Configuration Management Samples

-This directory contains resources and guidelines for managing various degrees of configuration complexity.
+This directory contains samples for managing various degrees of configuration complexity.
 It includes examples and instructions for the following scenarios, all based on the Kubernetes provider.
 Each scenario is a self-contained example, deployable to an existing Kubernetes cluster.

 * [Conditional configuration activation](./conditional-activation/README.md): This section provides guidance on enabling or disabling specific configuration sections based on a predetermined flag.
 It explains how to conditionally include sections in the final configuration object, ensuring that only relevant configurations are applied.